puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_conditional.markdown

 Selectors
 -----

-**Selector statements** are similar to case statements, but return a value instead of executing a code block.
+**Selector statements** are similar to case statements, but they return a value instead of executing a code block.

 ### Location

 Selectors must be used at places in the code where a **plain value** is expected.
 This includes:

-* Variable assignments
+* Variable assignments.
-* Resource attributes
+* Resource attributes.
-* Function arguments
+* Function arguments.
-* Resource titles
+* Resource titles.
-* A value in another selector
+* A value in another selector.
 * [Expressions][]

 Selectors are not legal in:

-* A case in another selector
+* A case in another selector.
-* A case in a case statement
+* A case in a case statement.

-> #### Aside: Best Practices
+> #### Best Practices
 >
 > For readability's sake, you should generally only use selectors in variable assignments.